astro-informatics/s2fft/README.rst

-    By construction ``S2FFT`` is straightforward to install, provides support for spin-spherical harmonic and Wigner transforms (over both real and complex signals), with straightforward extensions to adjoint transformations where needed, and comes with various different optimisations depending on available compute and/or memory.
+    By construction ``S2FFT`` is straightforward to install, provides support for spin-spherical harmonic and Wigner transforms (over both real and complex signals), with straightforward extensions to adjoint transformations where needed, and comes with various different optimisations from which one may select depending on available resources and desired resolution.

 Installation